-We are pleased to announce the Australian chapter of the MGMS, AMMA (the Association of Molecular Modellers of Australia), is organizing their premier conference on molecular modelling from December 5-8, 2019.
+We are pleased to announce the Australasian chapter of the MGMS, AMMA (the Association of Molecular Modellers of Australasia), is organizing their premier conference on molecular modelling from December 5-8, 2019.
 It will be held on the beautiful resort island of Bintan (Indonesia), around an hour’s ferry ride from Singapore.

 For more information, see https://mm2019.bii.a-star.edu.sg.